realliyifei/mac-karabiner-chinese-punctuations-to-halfwidth-forms/README.md

 1. Download them as zip file and then decompress [1]
 2. Copy `fn_halfwidth.json` file to **~/.config/karabiner/assets/complex_modifications**
-3. Copy `halfwidth_convert` file to **~/.config/karabiner/assets/complex_modifications/helpers**
+3. Copy `halfwidth_convert` file to **~/.config/karabiner/assets/complex_modifications/helpers** [2]

-  (you may need to create the `helpers` folder at first)

 4. Enable rule in the complex modifictaions tag in Karabiner, see the [guide](https://karabiner-elements.pqrs.org/docs/manual/configuration/configure-complex-modifications/)

-[1] It's recommended that you doanwload them as zip file to preserve the permission, otherwise you may need to `chmod ug+x ~/.config/karabiner/assets/complex_modifications/helpers/halfwidth_convert` in terminal to activate the shell script for the first time use.
+[1] It's recommended that you doanwload as zip file to preserve the permission, otherwise you may need to `chmod ug+x ~/.config/karabiner/assets/complex_modifications/helpers/halfwidth_convert` in terminal to activate the shell script for the first time use

+[2] you may need to create the `helpers` folder at first

 ---